abdimk/synheart-emotion/docs/RFC-Emotion-0002-guide.md

 ## 18) Open Questions

-1. **RMSSD vs SDNN weighting:** keep both for robustness or drop RMSSD on devices that don’t stream RR densely?
+1. **RMSSD vs SDNN weighting:** keep both for robustness or drop RMSSD on devices that don't stream RR densely?
 2. **Label taxonomy:** do we introduce `Neutral` to stabilize flips?
 3. **Consent API:** provide a small consent widget or stay headless?
 4. **Fallback model:** HR-only model when RR missing — include now or E1.2?